 Most popular questions:

 What is the difference between morning convocation and the individual school ceremonies?
 The university’s Commencement ceremonies are divided into two parts: the morning convocation and the individual school ceremonies.
 Graduates and their families are strongly encouraged to attend both.
-The morning convocation (set for 9:30 a.m. at The Pavilion on May 11, 2019) is the campus-wide celebration of graduation.
+The morning convocation (set for 8:30 a.m. in the Grove on May 9, 2020) is the campus-wide celebration of graduation.
 Students and faculty, dressed in academic regalia, sit with the banners of the university’s respective schools and the College of Liberal Arts for a ceremony that includes university awards and the main commencement speaker.
 At this ceremony, the chancellor confers authority to present diplomas to the individual schools.
 At the school ceremonies, which take place throughout the rest of the day in various locations across campus, the College of Liberal Arts and individual schools present their own awards and recognize each graduate individually.
 It is at these ceremonies that each graduate’s name is called, and he or she is presented with a diploma cover.
 Diplomas will be mailed June or July (for May graduates) and September (for August graduates) for insertion into the diploma cover received at Commencement.